Pet Raw Feeding Risks And Myths Busted

-So, you've heard all the raw feeding recommendations from breeders, pet groups and trainers.
+If you're reading this, you've probably heard some of the raw feeding recommendations from breeders, pet groups, and trainers.
 There's certainly a strong movement behind fresh feeding that's only growing bigger.

-However, in some cases, you'll also hear of counter-arguments from commercial dog food companies and their affiliated vets.
-Some still form a very strong voice maintaining the status quo that we should only be feeding our pets biscuits.
-These companies are large and well-funded, so it can often be confusing to try to separate fact from fiction and PR-babble.
+However, in some cases, you'll also hear counter-arguments from commercial dog food companies and their affiliated vets.
+They still form a very strong voice maintaining the status quo that we should only be feeding our pets biscuits.
+These companies are large and well-funded, so it can often be confusing to try to separate fact from fiction and PR babble.

 It's important to keep a pragmatic and balanced approach to raw feeding, where you fully understand both the benefits and risks.
 This requires a scientific, fact-based understanding of the materials and a strong grounding in logic.

 For decades now, it's common knowledge among human health professionals that eating a high proportion of fresh foods has well-established health benefits.
 Additionally, it's well known that significantly lowering the intake of highly processed foods and preservatives from our diets can prevent many chronic illnesses and allergies.

 Why then are we told by commercial dry food manufacturers and affiliated vets that we should feed our pets highly processed, nutritionally poor foods that are loaded with preservatives and synthetic vitamins?

 We as humans are told that "fresh is best", yet for some reason, fresh food is sometimes accompanied by dire warnings for our pets.
 It certainly defies logic.